em-zhang/collaborative-task-manager/docs/design.md

 - We made sure that our app is well-aligned (add boxes, buttons, tasks) in accordance with the guest design lecture

 ### Final Design
+Screen images for the Sign in and Sign up pages.
+User can sign in with email/password, github, and google.
+User can click Forgot Password buton to bring up a modal to send a password reset email.
+The app will display error messages for invalid inputs.
 <p float="left">
 <img src="screenshots/lab5/lab5-1.png" height="500"/>
 </p>

+Screen images for usage of the app when viewing lists and shared lists.
+The first screenshot is the My Lists menu for a verified user, as you can see from the icon and profile bar on top, which includes a log out buton.
+Lists that are shared have a share icon next to the view button.
+The second and third screenshots are from an un-verified user.
+A user can not view shared lists unless they have verified their account.
+Shared lists also cannot be deleted by editors.
 <p float="left">
 <img src="screenshots/lab5/lab5-2.png" height="500"/>
 </p>

+Screen images for further usage of the app when trying to share with collaborators.
+Upon clicking on the share icon in the top right next to the title of the app, a modal will appear to view share settings.
+This will display the owner of the list, an input to add new editors, and the editors of the list shown in a small window.
+The third screenshot is the view from an editor who is not the owner – you can see that they can share the list with other editors, but cannot remove editors.
 <p float="left">
 <img src="screenshots/lab5/lab5-3.png" height="500"/>
 </p>

+These are some screenshots to showcase the responsive display of the app.
 <p float="left">
 <img src="screenshots/lab5/lab5-4.png" height="600"/>
 </p>